-The financial statements are intended to reflect the financial position and changes in financial position for the Article 8, Section 99400(a) Transportation Development Act Local Transportation Fund ("TDA Fund") of the City of Ojai, California ("City") only.
+The financial statements are intended to reflect the financial position and changes in financial position for the Article 8, Section 99400(a) Transportation Development Act Local Transportation Fund ("TDA Fund") of the City of Camarillo, California ("City") only.

-Pursuant to Section 99400(a) of the California Public Utilities Code, Article 8 monies may be used only for facilities provided for the exclusive use of pedestrians and bicycles, including the construction and related engineering expenses of those facilities, the maintenance of bicycle trails (which are closed to motorized traffic), and bicycle safety education programs.
-Facilities that provide for the use of bicycles may include projects that serve the needs of commuting bicyclists, including, but not limited to, new trails serving major transportation corridors, secure bicycle parking at employment centers, park and ride lots, and transit terminals where other funds are unavailable.
+Pursuant to Section 99400(a) of the California Public Utilities Code, Article 8 monies may be used only for local streets and roads, and projects, which are provided for use by pedestrians and bicycles.
 Funding for this program was authorized by the Ventura County Transportation Commission ("VCTC").